ersanchez/openbsd-router-guide/README.md

-# openbsd-router-guide
+# OpenBSD Router Guide

-Guide for setting up an OpenBSD router for your home network
+This is a guide for setting up an OpenBSD router for your home network.